Brussels Regime: Brussels I Regulation (recast)

 An amendment to the Brussels I Regulation, covering maintenance obligations, was adopted in 2008.
 Neither Denmark nor the United Kingdom participated in the regulation, though Denmark notified the Commission of its acceptance of the amendment in January 2009.

-In 2012, the EU institutions adopted a recast Brussels I Regulation which replaced the 2001 regulation with effect from 10 January 2015.
-The recast regulation now also applies to jurisdiction regarding non EU residents, it abolishes formalities for recognition of judgments and simplifies the procedure for a court chosen by the parties to commence proceedings (even if proceedings have started in another member state already).
+In 2012, the EU institutions adopted a recast Brussels I Regulation, which replaced the 2001 regulation with effect from 10 January 2015.
+The recast regulation promotes the "free movement of judgments" within the EU, and now also applies to jurisdiction regarding non-EU residents.
+It abolishes formalities for recognition of judgments and simplifies the procedure for a court chosen by the parties to commence proceedings (even if proceedings have started in another member state already).
 In December 2012 Denmark notified the Commission of its decision to implement the contents of 2012 regulation.
 The Lugano Convention Standing committee considered amending the Lugano Convention in accordance with the recast, but "made no recommendation on the possible amendment of the Lugano Convention and did not decide on any further steps."

 In 2014, the EU amended the Brussels I Regulation to clarify provisions regarding two courts which are "common to several member states": the Unified Patent Court and the Benelux Court of Justice jurisdiction.
 Denmark again notified the EU that it would apply the amendments.
 The Lugano Convention Standing Committee considered amending the Lugano Convention with respect to the unitary patent and Unified patent court, but decided to "wait for the results of further study".